Skip to content

 🎯 Overview

-1. Setting up a donor device
+1. Finding a donor device (BDF)

 2. Generating your first firmware